Welcome to Mines!

 The Registrar’s Office will build your first semester schedule using your intended major and any applicable AP/IB/TR or Concurrent/Dual Enrollment credit.

-We will become actively involved with advising once your fall schedule has been finalized (anticipated for mid-July).
+We will become actively involved with advising once your fall schedule has been finalized (August 1).
 Until then, we’ll be providing information through the Admissions newsletters, at Launch, and via webinars.
 Please read through the information below and on our website to learn about our services.
 We look forward to meeting you soon!

 You will have a CASA advisor for your first two years at Mines.
 Advising caseloads are distributed by your last name so you can maintain a relationship with one person as you explore majors and academic programs before declaring your major.